austin-----/vscode-twitter/README.md

 ## Installation
 1. Install 'Twitter' in VS Code

+   You can also run command 'Twi Wizard' to guide you through Step 2 ~ Step 5.

 2. Register a twitter app with your twitter developer account
 3. Give the app 'Read and Write' permission and access to your account
 4. Write down the following keys and tokens: